 The proposal is first submitted to the Provost’s Office for initial review.
 The purpose of this review is to identify potential concerns that the Faculty Senate may raise and help the college proactively address those concerns.
 The Provost’s Office does not approve or reject the proposal.
 The review committee consists of representatives from undergraduate education, graduate education, assessment, institutional research, finance and administration, and the Registrar’s Office.
 The committee typically provides feedback within 2 – 3 weeks of submission; the Provost’s Office will work with the college if revisions are suggested.
 When the proposal is in final form, the Provost and Executive Vice President reviews and submits it to the Faculty Senate on behalf of the college.
 At this time the Provost’s Office also submits the proposal for state review.

-Faculty Senate review begins with an evaluation by the Library Committee and Budget Committee.
-The proposal then moves to the Catalog Subcommittee for review.
-The proposal then goes to the appropriate academic committee — baccalaureate and professional degrees to the Academic Affairs Committee, and graduate degrees to the Graduate Studies Committee.
-If the committee supports the proposal, they submit it to the full Faculty Senate for review and formal vote.
+Faculty Senate review begins with an evaluation by various committees.
+Proposals are reviewed by the Catalog Subcommittee, Library Committee, Budget Committee, and Admissions & Enrollment Committee.
+They are also reviewed by the Academic Affairs Committee, Graduate Studies Committee, or Professional Health Sciences Committee.
+If the committees support the proposal, they submit it to the full Faculty Senate for review and formal vote.
 If the vote is positive, the Provost, on behalf of the Senate, recommends the proposal to the Board of Regents for adoption.
 If the vote is negative, the proposal is returned to the relevant Faculty Senate committee(s) for further review.